 Mix and saute till the raw aroma of both ginger and garlic goes away.

-Then begin to saute tomatoes on a low to medium flame
+Then begin to sauté tomatoes on a low to medium heat.

 Saute till the tomatoes become soft and mushy and you see butter releasing from the sides.
 This takes about 6 to 7 minutes on a low to medium flame.
 If the tomatoes start sticking to the pan, then sprinkle some water and mix well.